ConR: Contrastive Regularizer for Deep Imbalanced Regression: Experiments

 $\eta_j =(0.01)w_j$ and the similarity function $Sim(\cdot, \cdot)$ is inverse Mean Absolute Error(MAE).
 To resolve \textit{divide by zero} and \textit{infinite numbers}, a pair of samples with MAE distance $<\frac{1}{\omega}$ are considered similar.
 Further, the pushing weight $\mathcal{S}_{j,q}$ is defined as: $\mathcal{S}_{j,q} = f_\mathcal{S}(\eta_j,\frac{1}{{MAE}(y_j,y_q)}) = \eta_j {MAE}(y_j,y_q)$.
 Finally, the similarity threshold $\omega$ is 1, $\tau =0.2$, $\alpha=1$, and $\beta =4$.

 \paragraph{Depth estimation.} For NYUD2-DIR benchmark, we use ResNet-50-based encoder-decoder architecture~\citep{hu2019revisiting}.
 The output size is 114 × 152.
 The batch size is 32 and the learning rate is $1*10^{-4}$.
 All models are trained for 90 epochs with an Adam optimizer.
 The momentum of the optimizer is 0.9 and its weight decay is $1e-4$.
 Following the baselines~\citep{yang2021delving,hu2019revisiting} the loss function for regression $\mathcal{L}_{R}$ is root-mean-square(RMSE).
+The augmentations in the depth estimation task are random rotate, color jitter, and random horizontal flip.